eciggaar/devops-workshop/openshift/3-Pipelines.md

 If you deploy a new version of an app in Kubernetes, you typically change the deployment.yaml file and apply the changed version using `kubectl`.
 Kubernetes will then perform a rolling update from the old to the new version.

 Let's do a new deployment of our hello world Vert.x app.
-Just to make life easy, we only gonna change the value of the `TARGET` environment variable that is used as parameter in the `deploy-using-kn` task.
+Just to make life easy, we only gonna change the value of the `MSG` environment variable that is used as parameter in the `deploy-using-kn` task.
 For this,

 1. Switch tab to the IBM Cloud Shell.
-Make sure `jfall-workshop` is your current project.
+Make sure `devops-workshop` is your current project.
 Then edit the pipeline by running:

     ```bash
-    $ oc edit pipeline jfall-pipeline
+    $ oc edit pipeline workshop-pipeline
     ```

     The pipeline opens in editing mode with vi as editor.

-1. Now, search for the string `env=TARGET` by typing `/` followed by:
+1. Now, search for the string `env=MSG` by typing `/` followed by:

     ```
-    env=TARGET
+    env=MSG
     ```

     Type `n` once to go the next search result.
 You should now be at the following line:

     ```
-    - --env=TARGET=Hello JFall 2020 v1
+    - --env=MSG=Hello DevOps Workshop v1
     ```

 1. Next, type `<SHIFT> + a` (so captical A).
 You should now be in editing mode and at the end of the line.
-Make a change to the value of `TARGET`, e.g.
+Make a change to the value of `MSG`, e.g.

     ```
-    - --env=TARGET=Hello JFall 2020 v2 UPDATE!!!
+    - --env=MSG=Hello DevOps Workshop v2 UPDATE!!!
     ```

 1. A couple of lines above change the `revision-name` to: